blackboxnlp/2019/index.md

 ### Dual submissions

 Dual submissions of archival papers with EMNLP (or another conference) are allowed.
-Please declare them in the submission form, and let us know as soon as possible if you decide to withdraw a paper accepted elsewhere.
+Please let us know as soon as possible if you decide to withdraw a paper accepted elsewhere.
 Also please consider that dual submissions increase reviewing burden for the whole community.

 ## Invited Speakers